tomascrhonek-source/sha3sum/README.md

 You can enable threading for computing sha3 in parallel, usefull for big files and fast storage.

+Together with the package, a systemd service sha3sum.service and sha3sum.timer are installed.
+Adjust the regular execution time and activate the timer if you want.

 The database config is in file ~/.config/sha3sum.yaml.
 You can change it in the code (config.go).
 Feel free to do.

     database: